Who we are

 Health and Safety

-- Take a lead on all Health and Safety matters, reporting to the Lead Officer.
+- Take a lead on all Health and Safety matters, reporting to the Lead Officer, PP & Q sub committee and Board of Directors as relevant.

 - Take a lead in ensuring a Covid safe venue through compliance with Arc risk assessments and policies.